 Yes, Milan is expensive – that doesn’t mean there aren’t any free things to do in Milan, or even cheap Milan activities for backpackers and budget-conscious travellers.
-With an eye to fellow budget travellers, we’ve complied this list of free things to do in Milan – just to show you that you can indeed enjoy the city on a budget.
+With an eye to fellow budget travellers, we’ve complied this list of free Milan attractions and activities – just to show you that you can indeed enjoy the city on a budget.

 Free things to do in Milan?
 Yes, you can!

 However, sightseeing can be very, very affordable.
-There are plenty of free (or almost free) things to do in Milan, from visiting most of the churches (the Duomo only costs a few euros) to enjoying Milan’s best parks, touring some of the best museums, or going for a bike ride along the Navigli.
+There are plenty of free (or almost free) things to do in Milan, from exploring Piazza del Duomo, visiting most of the churches (the Duomo Cathedral only costs a few euros) to enjoying Milan’s best parks, touring some of its best museums, or going for a bike ride along the Navigli.

 Here are our favourite free things to do in Milan – including top Milan attractions, and offbeat points of interest.
 All free, or almost free.
 Do you have anything to add?